spitbol/x64/README.md

 # SPITBOL x64

-SPITBOL x64 is an efficient implementation of the SNOBOL4 programming language for the 64-bit architecture x86-64 (amd64), using the Unix system and its derivatives, including Linux and macOS.
+SPITBOL x64 is an efficient implementation of the SNOBOL4 programming language for the 64-bit architecture x86-64 (amd64), using the Unix system and its derivatives, including Linux.

 It is written in a portable assembly language called MINIMAL, with runtime support provided by code written in C.

 ## Executable binaries

-A ready-to-run binary executables is provided in `./bin/sbl`.
+A ready-to-run binary executable is provided in `./bin/sbl`.

 ## Building SPITBOL